stencila/stencila/README.md

 Clean                                                   | `rm -rf build`        | `make clean`

-#### Developing

-After installing dependencies run `npm start` to start the development server and head over to [http://localhost:5000](http://localhost:5000) where there are links to test pages.
+After running `npm install` to install dependencies, run `npm start` to start the development server and head over to [http://127.0.0.1:9000](http://127.0.0.1:9000) where there is more info and links to test pages.
 On these test pages, the Javascript and SCSS are bundled on the fly so that any changes you make are available with a browser refresh.

-#### Testing
+The development server uses [`watchify`](https://github.com/substack/watchify) to do incremental builds - the first time you load a page the build will take some time (>10s), but subsequent page reloads will be much faster (<3s).

+This repo has a folder for each Stencila component class (e.g. `Document`, `Sheet`, `Host`) with corresponsing Javascript and SASS entry points e.g. [`document/document.js`](document/document.js), [`document/document.scss`](document/document.scss).
+Each of those folders is essentially a single page application based on the [Substance](https://github.com/substance/substance) library.

+### Test

 Unit tests (`*.test.js`) and functional tests (`*.fun.js`) live in the `tests` folder and are written using the [`tape`](https://github.com/substack/tape) test harness.
 The functional tests use [`nightmare`](https://github.com/segmentio/nightmare) to simulate user flows in the browser.
 They run more slowly, so you might not want to run them as often as the unit tests.